anijanair/Authors_And_Books/README.md

 As of now the CRUD functionalities work only at : localhost:8000/admin/

-For django admin access: login is 'anija' , password is 'aniJa225**'
+For django admin access: login is 'anija' ,

 Modifications planned for future: